OUR HISTORY

 TIMELINE

-1982 – Interfaith Action Food Bank formed and first warehouse was 80 sq. ft. and located on Oates Ave. in Columbus, Ga.
+1982 – Interfaith Action Food Bank formed and first warehouse was 800 sq. ft. and located on Oates Ave. in Columbus, Ga.

-1983 – The first load of food was delivered to the Interfaith Food Bank and weighed 1,469 pounds.
-1992 – Between 1982 and 1992, there were 20 more moves to larger locations before moving to current warehouse on Coca Cola Blvd. in east Columbus.
+1992 – Between 1982 and 1992, there were 20 more moves to larger locations before moving to the current warehouse on Coca-Cola Blvd. in east Columbus.

 1994 – We became an affiliate of the Second Harvest National Food Bank Network

 1995 – First Kids Café site was opened at Booker T. Washington apartments in Columbus, Ga.
-This was a partnership with the Columbus Housing Authority, Parks and Recreation and Interfaith Food Bank.
+This was a partnership with the Columbus Housing Authority, Parks and Recreation, and Interfaith Food Bank.

 1997 – We changed our name to Second Harvest Food Bank of the Chattahoochee Valley because of our association with the national network.